sabeesh90/Depthwise_Separable_Convolutions/README.md

 5. 3x3 convolution - followed by 1x1 convolution in stride 2 – max pool like layer
 6. All the layers have depth wise convolution
 7. Target Accuracy – 82.98 (249 epoch)
 8. Highest Accuracy – 82.98 (249 epoch).
-No significant improvement while using multiplicative features of dilation and non-dilation layers.
+No significant improvement while using multiplicative features of dilation and non-dilation layers. <br>

 Analysis and Findings of the architecture <br>